-The inflection of the porosity curves (Figure 2) at the end of the first phase (constant stress at 1MPa) shows the transition from the primary to secondary consolidation phase, when the pore pressure dissipates and the mineral matrix starts to bear most of the load..
+The inflection of the porosity curves (Figure 2) at the end of the first phase (constant stress at 1MPa) shows the transition of the sample from a liquid material to a plastic material.
 The porosity decrease over time is very similar for the two organic samples.
-On the other hand the inorganic sample has a slower porosity decrease rate during the 1 MPa phase but reaches a lower porosity at the end of the first phase.
-This is attributed to the fact that the first phase was almost twice as long for the inorganic sample.
-For technical reasons the second phase had to be started at the transition between primary and secondary consolidation for the organic samples.
-However we can see that the transition (inflection of the curve) occurs at a lower porosity and at a later time for the lean sample than for the organic samples.
-This suggests that the OM plays a role in the porosity decrease rate during the primary consolidation and the onset of the transition to the secondary consolidation, regardless of the maturity of that OM.
+On the other hand the lean sample has a slower porosity decrease rate during the 1MPa phase but reaches a lower porosity at the end of the first phase.
+This is attributed to the fact that the first phase was almost twice as long for the lean sample.
+However we can see that the inflection of the curve for the lean sample also occurs at a lower porosity than for the organic samples.
+The two organic samples, on the other hand have very similar behaviour.
+This suggests that the organic matter plays a role in the transition from a poorly consolidated sediment to a plastic material, regardless of the maturity of that OM.

-Figure 2: Porosity (left) and compressive stress (right) evolution over time during the compaction experiments.
+Figure 2: Porosity (left) and compressive stress (right) evolution during the compaction experiments.
+The arrows show the inflexion of the porosity curve at the end of the liquid phase.